Nathan-Kimutai/Gitsearch/README.md

 ## Technologies
-In the following app we used the following h
+In the following app we used the following technologie
 * Angular
 * Typscript
 * Javascript